How I Slashed My Claude Token Costs

 These small changes might seem minor, but across hundreds or thousands of API calls, they add up to significant cost savings and more reliable outputs.

-• Can you ask for a specific output format like JSON or a bulleted list?
+- Request a structured output format like JSON or a bulleted list.

-• Can you give Claude a clear role or persona at the start of the prompt?
+- Assign a clear role or persona to the model at the start of the prompt.